-With our French lessons for Places in town you will learn "Places in town" in 4 easy steps.
-The French you will learn in this lesson consists of 10 Words that name places in a town.
+With our French lessons you will learn the topic "Places in town" in 4 quick and easy steps.
+The French you will learn in these lessons consists of 10 words that name places in a town.

 |8||le commissariat||police station|